 Ben & Jerry’s has come a long way since starting in a Vermont gas station in 1978.
 But through the years, there are two things that never changed: the company’s hardline stance on many social and political issues and their passion for delicious ice cream.

 All of their vegan ice cream flavors are made with fair trade, non-GMO ingredients.
-And just as delicious as their dairy-containing options.
+And are just as delicious as their dairy-containing options.

 Base Ingredient: Almond milk or sunflower butter.